rahafoundation/raha-api/packages/client/README.md

 Please follow [semver](https://semver.org) when choosing a version number.

 If you're getting Typescript errors related to `@raha/api-shared`, go to `packages/shared` and run `yarn build` first.

+After publishing the new version, create a PR with the updated version number in package.json (the commit should have been automatically created by NPM).

 ## Testing